openzipkin/brave/brave/README.md

 component.

 The most recent tracing component instantiated is available via `Tracing.current()`.
-You there's also a shortcut to get only the tracer via `Tracing.currentTracer()`.
-If you use either of these methods, do noot cache the result.
+There's also a shortcut to get only the tracer via `Tracing.currentTracer()`.
+If you use either of these methods, do not cache the result.
 Instead, look them up each time you need them.

 ## Current Span